ViliusSutkus89/Sample_Android_Library-MavenCentral-Instrumented_Tests/README.md

 Each successful build is deployed to a new staging repository in MavenCentral (Additional keywords: OSSRH, Nexus, Sonatype).
 Instrumented tests are run against the previously deployed library on a matrix of emulated devices, also in the GitHub Actions pipeline.
 Build, which passes instrumented tests, can be promoted to production.
-Build promotion to production creates a new GitHub release.
+Promotion to production means promoting the build to MavenCentral and creating a new GitHub release.

 ## Drawbacks